open/close all folders

 - Power Trio: With Renn and Wolf.

 - Raised by Wolves: When he was baby, he was given to a female wolf be taken care of until his father could take care of him by himself.

 - Scarily Competent Tracker: His father taught him tracking so well that he's the best tracker of the Forest.
 Fin-Kedinn states that Torak inherited this gift from his mother and his father taught him to use it so that he'd be attentive of the surrounding Forest and wouldn't make the same mistakes he did in not listening to others.

 - Speaks Fluent Animal: Wolves, ravens and bears!
 Oh my!

 - The Stateless: It's revealed in Outcast that he's not truly a member of the Wolf Clan or any other clan.
 His mother declared him clanless because (as it turns out in Oath Breaker) the World Spirit didn't want any clan to grow more powerful than the others by having a spirit walker on their side.
 After Torak is accepted back by the clans, Fin-Kedinn alters his outcast tattoo so that it has the colors of the Forest, Sea, Ice and Mountain clans to mark him as a member of all the clans.

 - Tall, Dark, and Handsome: In Outcast he becomes this.

 - The Teetotaler: Viper's Daughter states that he avoids intoxicating drinks because they grow the risk of making his souls wander.

 - Two Guys and a Girl: With Bale and Renn.

-- All of the Other Reindeer: The Raven Clan generally avoid her because of her strange eye and dreams that come true.
+- All of the Other Reindeer: The rest of the Raven Clan generally avoid her because of her strange eyes and dreams that come true.
 They only tolerate her because she is Fin-Kedinn's niece, and Fin-Kedinn is the Clan Leader.